 Google Art Project is part of Google Cultural Institute.
 It is an online world art museum created by Google.
 It has high resolution images of artworks from more than 150 museums around the world, and many museums also have 3D virtual art gallery tours.
-It is a wonderful free online tool for art lovers to see the master pieces around the world, while sitting at your desk.
+It is a wonderful free online tool for art lovers and a free field trip idea for kids to see the master pieces around the world, while sitting at your desk.
+To access on mobile devices, you can use the free app.

 The first time I got on the site, I was excited and overwhelmed at the same time.
 Excited, that there are so many world renowned master pieces at one place for your to enjoy and study.
 For the same reason, it also can be overwhelming at first.
 Here are some features on the site I found very helpful.